LLnCSoftware/mserve/README.md

 5.3 That information includes which servant the query ran on, the elapsed time of the query, The execution time (excludes time in queue), and the "routing string" used to help select the servant.

-6. Run a series of test queries, by starting the timer: **\t 3000** Choose a timer interval less than the elapsed time above so that queries will be sent faster than they complete to build up a backlog.
- After running for a while stop the timer, and watch the backlog finish executing.

 ### What is a routing string ?

 In our benchmarking experiments we are trying to determine the best way to farm out queries to a collection of servers.